LamininSolutions/mfsql-connector/source/mfsql-integration-connector/working-with-object-version/index.rst

 or omissions need to be investigated.

-This table can also be used to determine which objects had a change of version and therefore requires updating.
+This table can also be used to determine which objects had a change of version and therefore requires updating using the doc:`/procedures/spMFTableAudit` procedure

-There are two primary procedures for using this functionality

--  :doc:`/procedures/spMFTableAudit`
--  :doc:`/procedures/spMFTableAuditInBatches`

 Procedures that automatically update MFAuditHistory include: